iOS 14 release date, beta, features and supported iPhones

 iOS 14 homescreen

 Proper widgets are debuting on your iPhone with iOS 14.
-These now come in a variety of sizes, and they look far better designed than previous options within iOS have been.
+These now come in a variety of sizes, and they look like they're far more attractive than options have been in previous versions of iOS.

-Apple even refereed to them as more "data-rich", and that makes sense when you see them.
-You can tap and hold a widget on the Day View section, and bring it over to your home page.
+Apple even refereed to them as more "data-rich", and that makes sense when you see them above.
+The company says it has learnt from the way widgets work on Apple Watch, and it wanted to bring these across to iPhone.

-This should allow you to better customize your homescreen than you've previously been able to.
+You can pick different sizes - although those have yet to be confirmed - and widgets can now be used on the homescreen as well as in the Today view on your phone.

+There's a specific Widget Gallery where you can find these on your phone.
+Exactly what apps will offer this is unclear, but we've seen marketing materials from Apple that include your clocks, Apple News, Weather, Calendar and many more.

-A new feature called the App Library also comes at the end of your homescreen pages with all your apps in one place.
-Different sections for this are things like all your social apps in one place or all your Apple Arcade games in a separate section.
+A new feature called the App Library also comes at the end of your homescreen within iOS 14.

+This is a way of better organizing your apps, and it essentially files different services away without you manually having to do it.
+All your social apps, for example, would appear in one folder.
+One of the options showed on the WWDC live stream included all your Apple Arcade games.

+This should all work automatically, and it'll only appear at the end of your homescreens.

+Plus, you can now hide specific apps that you don't want on your homescreen and they'll appear in the App Library instead.
+Don't want people to know you've got fast food apps on your phone?
+Hide them and you'll still be able to find them in the App Library later.

-A new update also include better picture-in-picture functionality.
+Another new update included better picture-in-picture functionality.
 It should allow you to keep watching video at the same time as using other apps.
 Get a message on your phone while you're in the middle of a TV show?
 Now you can reply without it stopping.

 iOS 14 App Clips

 Ever needed an app but didn't want to download it?
-App Clip is a new feature that will land in iOS 14 that will allow you to use an app without having to specifically download it.
+App Clips is a new functionality that will land in iOS 14 that will allow you to use an app without having to download lots of hefty files.

-Apple is terming these as "light and fast", and they act like a card that pops up at the bottom of your screen.
-You'll then be able to use specific features of certain apps without having to download them.
+Apple is calling these "light and fast", and they act with a card that pops up at the bottom of your screen.
+You'll then be able to use specific features of certain apps without having to download them from the App Store.

-This would be useful if you're looking to use a electric scooter that unlocks with an app, but you don't want to spend time downloading the service.
+This would be useful if you're looking to use a electric scooter that unlocks with an app, but you don't want to spend time downloading the service when you're out and about.

-You can get these through Messages or you'll tap on NFC tags (such as on parking meters and more) to specifically use them.
-This is similar to QR codes, but it's much more specialized.
+App Clips can appear through a variety of different ways.
+For example, they could appear after someone refers to an app within your Messages.
+Plus Apple is also issuing NFC tags that you may see in your day to day life.

+Say there's one on an electric scooter.
+You would be able to tap that NFC tag, and you'd be able to immediately use the app without having to download it.
+This is similar to Android features we've seen before, but it's the first time those on iPhone will have these sort of features.

-If you're loving the service, you'll then be able to download the full app directly from there.
+If you're loving the service, you'll then be able to download the full app directly from there without having to enter into the App Store.

 iOS 14 Siri

-Siri will also bring far better translations than before as well allowing you to have conversations.
+Siri will also bring far better translations than before, and it can now send audio messages for the first time too.

 iOS 14 Messages